Irish Church Missions: Homosexuality

 Irish Church Missions maintains a traditionalist stance against homosexuality.
-The organisation has also come out against the Civil Partnership Bill, currently before the Irish Parliament, which proposes to grant limited civil recognition and rights in areas such as taxation and kinship to cohabiting same-sex and opposite-sex couples.
+The organisation opposed the Civil Partnership Bill, which granted limited civil recognition and rights in areas such as taxation and kinship to cohabiting same-sex and opposite-sex couples.

 However, the Northern Ireland Historical Institutional Abuse Inquiry found several instances over time at Manor House Home, Lisburn, Northern Ireland, run by Irish Church Missions, of homosexual abuse of children who were supposed to be cared for.

 Ecumenism

 Irish Church Missions maintains a stance against 'theological ecumenism'.
 The organisation has recently welcomed the framework announced by the Vatican for the transfer of certain groups of Anglo-Catholics as a means of advancing their aims.
 According to ICM, the move has demonstrated the futility of the theological ecumenical movement.
 It is the position of the organisation that evangelicalism has always held that there "is no squaring the theological circle".

 ICM does however support 'practical ecumenism' with other religious communities in tackling social issues on which there is common ground.